Brethren-Studios/webhook-hub/README.md

 For the same payload, if the configuration file for this event defines a variable `title = Hello, $data.a.b`, then the expression `$config.title` will be evaluated as `Hello, Foo`

+The expression `$env.HOSTNAME` will be evaluated as the value of the `HOSTNAME` environment variable.

 In the for-loop expression `${for i in $data.z}Key is $key.i, ${endif}` with the incoming payload data being `{"z": ["a", "b", "c"]}`, then the expression will be evaluated as `Key is 0, Key is 1, Key is 2`